 Public Prayers—Shared with the pastors, Prayer Chain, and Caregivers, verbal mention in worship, listed in the St. John’s News, and printed on the Prayer Focus flyer at Welcome Centers

 Keep in Prayer

-Curt Addicks, Alan Bean, Tim Beeler, Marilyn Blank, Henry Bruens, Jim Caster, Andrea Choban, Sylvia Cooling, Ellen Dalrymple, Shirley Drobnak, Ben Goodman, Chris Goodman, Lisa Goodman, Alex Haines, Betty Hines, June Kelley Hollenkamp, Linda Holtebeck, Sandy Irwin, David Johnson, Barb Jurgens, Janet Klinzing, Carter Knutson, Tom McAuley, Kari Mede-Frommell, Julie Megli, Deborah Moore, Pamela Sue Nelson, Bonnie Nelson, Doug Prochnow, Jessica Rathbun, Tim Reedy, John Schadler, Sylvia Sieberns, Lois Skillrud, Bev Sohn, Bob Tasker, Dawn Urewicz, Weldon Walker, Jamie Wood
+Curt Addicks, Alan Bean, Tim Beeler, Marilyn Blank, Henry Bruens, Jim Caster, Andrea Choban, Ellen Dalrymple, Ken Dohleman, Shirley Drobnak, Bob Fairbairn, Ben Goodman, Chris Goodman, Christie Goodman, Alex Haines, Betty Hines, June Kelley Hollenkamp, Sandy Irwin, David Johnson, Barb Jurgens, Janet Klinzing, Carter Knutson, Tom McAuley, Kari Mede-Frommell, Julie Megli, Deborah Moore, Pamela Sue Nelson, Bonnie Nelson, Jim Oberman, Doug Prochnow, Jessica Rathbun, Tim Reedy, John Schadler, Sylvia Sieberns, Bev Sohn, Bob Tasker, Karyn Therman, Dawn Urewicz, Weldon Walker, Jamie Wood

 Prayers for those in the Military

 Dustin Ahlschwede, Sara Coakley, Timothy Dobson, Michael Eack, Nicholas Fontaine, Casey Grogg, Jeremy Grogg, Mike Heuer, Kelly Jacobs, Ashley Hardwick, David Lehr, Zackery Montoya, Andrew Mueller, Richard Mutari Jr., Andrew Roberts, Jessica Sylvester, Rob Van Gilder